Easy to Deploy

 Numerous Japanese financial institutions have already chosen Moneytree Link as their API provider.
 While cost and speed to market are always key selection criteria, data security and privacy are usually the top priorities.

-Click here to more about our commitment to security!
+Click here to learn more about our commitment to security!

 Moneytree Link is an Opt-In Financial Data Portability Platform